tiffduong/Data_Science_Portfolio/MSDS - Practical Machine Learning/README.md

 ## Assignment 2: Evaluating Classification Models
 ### Management Questions
-Use three binary explanatory variables relating to client banking history: default, housing, and loan. <br>
-Predict the binary response variable: <br>
->Has the client subscribed to a term deposit? <br>
->Use all banking client observations with complete data for these study variables<br>
+Imagine that you are advising the bank about machine learning methods to guide telephone marketing campaigns.
+Which of the two modeling methods would you recommend and why?
+And, given the results of your research, which group of banking clients appears to be the best target for direct marketing efforts (similar to those used with previous telephone campaigns)? <br>

-Employ two classification methods: <br>
+> Employ two classification models (Logistic Regression and Naive Bayes)
->(1) logistic regression<br>
->(2) naïve Bayes classification <br>

-Evaluate these methods within a cross-validation design, using the area under the receiver operating characteristic (ROC) curve as an index of classification performance.
+> Evaluate these models with a cross validation design
+> Use the area under the ROC curve as an index of classification performance